kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 ## Purpose of project

-The project is to build an end-to-end Batch Data Engineering pipeline for an Analytics Dashboard project.
+The project is to build an end-to-end Batch Data Engineering pipeline for an Analytics Dashboard.

-The goal of this project is to build an end-to-end data data pipeline.
+The goal of this project is to build an end-to-end data pipeline.

 ## Problem statement